Why I Pulled the Plug on My Son’s Gaming

 Over the past few years, I’ve tried adhering to a strict schedule.
 I’ve set the kitchen timer and given warnings.
 I’ve tried to claim that I’m limiting screen time.
 I’ve tried restricting or removing certain apps that proved problematic.
 To no avail.

 Ultimately I resorted to using the tablet as ammo to motivate my son to [clean up/ have a good day/you name it].
 Sometimes it worked, and he did my bidding.
 But most of the time I wound up hating myself for using Super Mario as a bribe.
 Parenting fail 101.

 Eventually, I grew so tired of the haranguing, the constant nagging, whining, and battling.
 “Five more minutes” stretched into fifteen, which grew into fifty minutes.
 Enough.

 What if, I said to hubby one night, we take them away—the Wii, the iPad—not just for the day, but permanently?
 Are you sure, he asked.
 I nodded, knowing that since I was at home with our son that week I would bear the brunt of this epic parenting decision.
 Truthfully, I wasn’t totally sure.
 (Disclaimer #2: I’m never 100% unequivocally sure of any parenting decision I make.
 Who is?)
 But it was worth a shot.
-Gaming was bringing out the worst in my kid, and the next day I told him so.
+My son’s gaming seemed to be bringing out the worst in him, and the next day I told him so.

 Because it’s my job to look after you and keep you healthy, I said, you cannot have Super Mario anymore.
 Or your tablet.
 Not during the week.
 Not on the weekend.
 Not.
 At.
 All.
 It’s not a punishment.
 You just can’t handle it.
 Of course, he begged, pleaded, cajoled with promises to do better.
 But we’d been there so many times before.